enriclluelles/route_translator/README.md

 RouteTranslator.config.host_locales = { 'russia.*' => :ru, '*.com'    => :en } # 'russia.com' will have locale :ru
 RouteTranslator.config.host_locales = { '*.com'    => :en, 'russia.*' => :ru } # 'russia.com' will have locale :en
 ```

-_As Hash are not ordered in Ruby 1.8, use an ActiveSupport::OrderedHash instead._

 If `host_locales` option is set, the following options will be forced (even if you set to true):